As legal fees mount, Trump steers donations into PAC that has covered them - The Boston Globe

 By the beginning of 2023, the PAC’s cash on hand was down to $18 million, filings show.
 The rest had been spent on staff salaries, on the costs of Trump’s political activities last year — including some spending on other candidates and groups — and in other ways.
 That included the $60 million that was transferred to MAGA Inc., a super PAC that is supporting Trump.
 And more than $16 million went to pay legal bills.

 Trump’s rivals are not similarly splitting their online proceeds with an affiliated PAC.
-The websites of former Vice President Mike Pence, former Ambassador Nikki Haley and Sen. Tim Scott of South Carolina direct all the proceeds to their campaign committees.
-The same goes for Gov. Ron DeSantis of Florida, former Gov. Chris Christie of New Jersey and Vivek Ramaswamy.
+The websites of former vice president Mike Pence, former ambassador Nikki Haley, and Senator Tim Scott of South Carolina direct all the proceeds to their campaign committees.
+The same goes for Governor Ron DeSantis of Florida, former governor Chris Christie of New Jersey, and Vivek Ramaswamy.

 Advertisement